johanmontorfano/typecode/README.md

 - [X] Interpreting files into a set of tokens.
 - [X] Outputting tokens into other languages.
 - [X] Checking for custom types.
+- [ ] Support for optional types.
-- [ ] Support for external types, with per-language rules.
+- [ ] Support for external types, as aliases, with per-language rules.
 - [ ] Better the documentation.

 # Transpiler installation